 Tang, R., & John, S.

 Cited by 7 other publications

 Hůlková, Irena, Olga Dontcheva-Navratilova, Renata Jančaříková & Josef Schmied

-This list is based on CrossRef data as of 16 september 2021.
+This list is based on CrossRef data as of 16 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.